cs573-21s/reflections/week5.md

 Keep reading though, and you’re taken underwater 800 feet below the surface.
 It’s like seeing the currents from a fish’s point of view.

 The transition of this 3D visualization is very cool to me.
-I wonder how did Moises Velasquez-Manoff and Jeremy White do it and how long did it take.
+I wonder how did Moises Velasquez-Manoff and Jeremy White do it and how long did they take.
 BTW, it kind of looks like the Starry Night painted by Vincent Van Gogh.

 ![img](img/5-1.PNG)